Dread2472/asl/README.md

 Here you will find all of my scripts I've made for Livesplit!

-Metal Gear Rising: Revengeance - Load Removal only
+Metal Gear Rising: Revengeance - Load Removal
-Star Wars: Jedi Knight: Jedi Academy - Load Removal only Resident Evil 5 - Autosplitting (still have to do first and last split) and Load Removal
+Star Wars: Jedi Knight: Jedi Academy - Load Removal
+Resident Evil 5 - Autosplitting (no autostart or end) and Load Removal

+Also hosting scripts for other people:

+Styx: Master of Shadows - Load Removal - Made by Zefie